Multi-Tier-Cloud/hash-lookup/README.md

 ## Registry

 Provides 4 registry operations, add/get/list/delete, each with 2 function variants.
 Functions ending in *Hash create a temporary p2p node to communicate with Registry Service.
-Functions ending in *HashWithHostROuting take in an existing p2p node and routing discovery to perform the oepration without having to create that temporary p2p node.
+Functions ending in *HashWithHostRouting take in an existing p2p node and routing discovery to perform the oepration without having to create that temporary p2p node.
 Note that ServiceInfo is defined in common package.
 For examples calling these functions, see registry-cli.

 ```
 func AddHash(